top of page

 Although we start 99% of our plants from seed, it is good for my soul to purchase a few of my favorite healthy perennials already prepared to bloom.
 I just plant them and let them do their thing!
 One of our favorite small plant centers is Engles Landscaping in Ashville, Ohio.
 Their sweet little garden shed, with its fluffy cats and fairy garden essentials is hemmed in by greenhouses that are chock full of healthy perennials and annuals.

-Each new month will bring a unique garden task list and although the Midwest can be unpredictable (It’d be fine if it weren’t for the wind, right?), take advantage of the beautiful days we have and get your hands dirty!
+Each month will bring a unique garden task list and although the Midwest can be unpredictable (It’d be fine if it weren’t for the wind, right?), take advantage of the beautiful days we have and get your hands dirty!
 Science says it’s good for your soul.

-51 views0 comments
+64 views0 comments

 Post: Blog2_Post